martbetz/martbetz.github.io/macos-trouble-shooting.md

 **Issue:**

-- keyboard shortcut `control-shift-eject` (put displays to sleep) is no longer available as the keyboard has no eject key
+- The keyboard shortcut `control-shift-eject` (put displays to sleep) is no longer available as the keyboard has no eject key.

 **Solution:**